 Tired from all the walking?
 You can also take a breather on one of their Giant Swings along the trail.
 2 of 5 giant swings in Penang can be found in The Habitat where one is located near the Canopy Walk and the other is located in between the Drongo Circle and the Squirrel Circle.

 Canopy Walk (also known as Langur Way) is an extension to the trees and stretches out to 230m in length with the highest point standing at 30m in height.
 Here, you are able to enjoy unobstructed views of the rainforest and on clear sunny days, you can see the beautiful Andaman Sea, Gunung Jerai and even the Langkawi Island from this bridge!

-When in The Habitat, don’t forget to pop by the terrarium workshop and learn on how to make your own terrarium from scratch.
-By paying only RM10, you can learn and make you own terrarium with the guidance from the friendly staff stationed here.
+When in The Habitat, don’t forget to pop by the terrarium workshop and learn how to make your own terrarium from scratch.
+By paying only RM10, you can learn and make your own terrarium with guidance from the friendly staff stationed here.

 We ended our visit at The Habitat Café to fuel up after our long walk.
 This café serves a good selection of pastries, cakes, pies, pastas, toasts and coffee at a reasonable price.
-If you’d like some memorabilia, ‘Shop on the Hill’ offers variety of gifts from merchandise, soft toys to terrarium, paintings, jewellery and bathroom essentials.
-They even sell small seed boxes for you to grow your own herb garden at home.
+If you’d like some memorabilia, ‘Shop on the Hill’ offers a variety of gifts from merchandise, soft toys to a terrarium, paintings, jewellery and bathroom essentials.
+They even sell small seedboxes for you to grow your own herb garden at home.